 If you’re looking for the cheapest tax preparation software out there and don’t qualify for the Free Edition, you’re in the wrong place.
 TurboTax is solid software, but it can be pricey.
 Shop around at places like FreeTaxUSA or H&R Block to see if you can get a better deal.

 Consider how much you value your time.
 Check which version of TurboTax you need and how many add-ons you include.
-You could be in the range that a CPA or EA would charge, and you’d still have to do everything yourself.

 If you’re still unsure whether or not TurboTax is a good fit for you, try it for free.
 You don’t have to pay anything until you’re ready to file, so you can see your refund and your fees before you decide.
 There are so many tax situations out there, so the best way to find the perfect fit for you is to explore.